 - Spinal Cord Injuries

 - Sprains and Strains

 - Traumatic Brain Injuries

 - Q Is there a cure for stagnant anoxia?

 - Q Can stagnant anoxia have any complications?

 - Q How do other illnesses affect stagnant anoxia?

 - Q Is stagnant anoxia serious?

-- Q How is stagnant anoxia diagnosed?
+- Q How do medications treat stagnant anoxia?